OceanRamen/BU-CB-DEV/README.md

 # BU-CB-DEV

 > [!WARNING]
-> This Mod does not use steamodded, and as a result will not show up in the steamodded mod list.
+> This repository is the active development branch of [BU-CB](https://github.com/OceanRamen/BU-CB) and potentially unstable.